Alshon Jeffery: 2019 season

 In Week 1 against the Washington Redskins, Jeffery caught five passes for 49 yards and the first receiving touchdown of the season as the Eagles won 32–27.
 In Week 2 against the Atlanta Falcons, Jeffery left early in the game due to a calf injury.
 He was listed as questionable to return to the game, but he did not play for the remainder of the game The Eagles lost their first game of the season 20–24.
 Jeffery made his return from injury in Week 4 against the Green Bay Packers.
 In the game, he caught three passes for 38 yards and one touchdown in the 34–27 win.
 Jeffery suffered a hip injury in Week 9 against the Chicago Bears and was forced to miss the next two games.
 He made his return in Week 13 against the Miami Dolphins.
 In the game, Jeffery caught nine passes for 137 yards and a touchdown in the 37–31 loss.
 He was placed on the injured reserve list with a foot injury on December 12, 2019.
 Overall, Jeffery finished the 2019 season with 43 receptions for 490 receiving yards and four receiving touchdowns.

 2020 season

 On July 28, 2020, the Eagles placed Jeffery on the active/physically unable to perform list to begin training camp.
-He was activated on September 5, 2020.
-He made his season debut against the New York Giants in week 10.
+He was activated on September 5.
+Jeffery made his season debut against the New York Giants in week 10.
 He was targeted once with no catches.
-He made his first reception in week 12 from Jalen Hurts against the Seattle Seahawks.
-He had his only touchdown of the season against the New Orleans Saints in Week 14.
-He played in seven games in the 2020 season.
-He finished with six receptions for 115 yards and one touchdown.
+He recorded his first reception as an Eagle in Week 12 from Jalen Hurts against the Seattle Seahawks.
+Jeffery had his only touchdown of the season against the New Orleans Saints in Week 14.
+He played in seven games in the 2020 season, recording six receptions for 115 yards and one touchdown.

 Jeffery was released by the Eagles on March 17, 2021.